 The Wall St Journal had a great special section this week on graduate business education.
 As an admissions consultant for the last fifteen years, I read the articles with memories of similar sections and articles from the past floating through my head.
 And I see major changes reflected here.

-“Ticket to an M.B.A.” shows that Derrick Bolton, assistant dean and director of M.B.A. admissions at Stanford University’s Graduate School of Business, has moved from definite opposition to cautious neutrality:
+Derrick Bolton, [then] assistant dean, and director of M.B.A. admissions at Stanford University’s Graduate School of Business, has moved from definite opposition to cautious neutrality:

 “Does it help?
 Does it hurt?
 It’s candidate by candidate.
 What I would always ask is, ‘How can someone who doesn’t know you help you be a more authentic version of yourself?’
 Some people probably can, if they’re asking the right questions.”

 Finally, the article also has enormous implications for AIGAC, its members, and non-member consultants.
-The Wall St. Journal overwhelmingly turned to AIGAC members when it wanted information on MBA admissions consulting.
-Almost every consultant mentioned or interviewed in the WSJ article, “Looking for an Edge,” is a member of AIGAC.
-In fact the only link in the article is to AIGAC: “To find a consultant, one place to start is AIGAC.org, the website of the admissions consultants’ trade group.”
+The Wall St. Journal overwhelmingly turns to AIGAC members when it wanted information on MBA admissions consulting.
+Almost every consultant mentioned or interviewed in the above WSJ article is an AIGAC member.
+In fact, the only link in the article is to AIGAC: “To find a consultant, one place to start is AIGAC.org, the website of the admissions consultants’ trade group.”

 If The Wall St. Journal is saying that one place to find an admissions consultant is AIGAC.org and you are an admissions consultant, don’t you want to be found here?